 Author: Emma, from Forever Lost in Travel

 I fell in love with Riga, Latvia almost the minute I arrived.
-It had been a last-minute addition to my Tallinn trip for the Christmas market and it was so close that I thought “why not?”.
+Now, I can state proudly that it’s one of the best solo female travel destinations in my heart.
+It had been a last-minute addition to my Tallinn trip to the Christmas market and it was so close that I thought “why not?”.

 Possibly the best decision I could have made!
 I was traveling solo and instantly felt at home and welcomed into this small Eastern European capital.
 As capitals go, Riga feels more like a small town than a big city.
 The historic center is full of narrow cobblestone streets and beautiful buildings.